Statement of Commitment to Equity and Inclusion

 Physics Climate Surveys

 Every other year the Department of Physics conducts its own climate survey.
 The purpose of climate surveys is to assess the daily experience of being in our department and identify the drivers that make their experience positive or negative.
-The last climate survey was held in Spring of 2020.
+The last climate survey was held in Fall of 2022.
 The 2020 climate survey report can be viewed here.
-The 2022 climate survey launched on September 20 and will close on December 16.
-You can track progress on our survey as we near our goal of a 50% response rate.
-All members of our department community received a unique link to to provide their anonymous feedback.
-Didn't get an invitation to take the survey?
-Write to our Director, Roia Ferrazares, at email@example.com and let her know.
-The 2022 survey report is expected to be available here in late Spring 2023.
+The response rate to the 2022 climate survey can be viewed here.
+The survey report is still forthcoming.

 Physics Department Community Principles